 Once the data has been validated, staff will be migrated to Teams Voice in batches.

-During this time, you will receive a confirmation email give the exact date for your migration, what to expect and what to do in case of technical issues.
+During this time, you will receive a confirmation email giving the exact date for your migration, what to expect and what to do in case of technical issues.

 Will phase one be automatically implemented, or will I be able to choose when I am set up?